zio/zio-config/docs/intro/index.md

 #### Free Applicative, in simple scala with zero sophistications

-  Everything this library does inside, is by making use of program introspection - a feature that goes well with a Free Applicative encoding.
-This is made possible by sticking on to simple scala, making it minimal in nature - for contributors and users of the library.
+  Everything library does inside, is by making use of program introspection - a feature that goes well with a Free Applicative style encoding.
+However, this doesn't make it any inacessible to those who are unfamiliar with the principle, and that's because we made it possible with simple scala with zero sophistications.
+We made it as minimal as possible - for contributors and users of the library.

 #### And Invariant applicative in nature

-There are multiple places of bidirectionality in this application.
-Hence, there is a behavior of invariant applicative functor lying in the Free Applicative encoding.
+There are multiple places of bidirectionality in this library.
+Hence, there is a behavior of invariant applicative functor lying with the Free Applicative style encoding.
-However we are not coupled to any specific typeclass instances, enabling us to scalably encode more functionalities, and features while strongly adhering to laws and FP fundamentals.
+We are not coupled to any specific typeclass instances, enabling us to scalably encode more functionalities, and features while strongly adhering to laws and FP fundamentals.

-This also allowed us to adhere to orthogonality principle in a natural way, without having to fiddle with sophistications and implicit instances.
-For example, towards the first release we added the fact that writing the config can fail as well, and this change in behavior was done in a few minutes - scalably, in an aesthetically pleasing manner!
-We are neither going into over generalisations nor into over restrictions.
+For the same reason, orthogonality across the functionalities came long in a natural way, without having to fiddle with sophistications and implicit instances.
+For instance, we added the fact that writing the config can fail as well, in a few minutes - scalably, in an aesthetically pleasing manner!
+This was possible as we are neither going into over generalisations nor into over restrictions.